-Green Roof restoration project on a 45 degree pitched green roof which had failed due to structural deficiencies.
+This was a Green Roof restoration project on a 45 degree pitched green roof which had failed due to structural deficiencies.

-One of the toughest projects we have undertaken but very rewarding once completed.
+It was one of the toughest projects we have undertaken but very rewarding once completed.

 We were originally approached to investigate the cause of the problem.
 Once we had carried out the investigation the task was to reinstate the green roof in accordance with manufacturer guidelines.